MailTape/MailTape/src/content/episodes/2026-06-10-eric_angelo_bessel.md

 ## Eric Angelo Bessel - Tendons

  Curator: **"** I am so caught on this track in Mirror at Night, the opening number to the album.
 I find myself going back to it over and over, and it's what we'll leave you with this morning.
 Strange mechanical phantoms connecting to each other, somehow both industrial and overwhelmingly intimate.
 Eric Angelo Bessel describes how this track was made following a particularly jarring physical accident, where for months afterward he was struck by strange pangs and twitches in his legs.
 He described feeling inspired by these strange, almost alchemical movements his body underwent in the dark to repair itself.
-This strange magic is in the track itself. **"**
+This strange magic is in the track itself, and it's its own kind of healing. **"**

  Thank you...